Desert Lawman and Adventurer

 In March, 1882 Morgan Earp was gunned down by unknown assassins.
 Wyatt, along with his brother Warren and some friends, embarked on a vendetta during which all four suspects were eventually killed.

-After being accused of these murders, Wyatt and Josie fled Arizona to Colorado.
+After Wyatt was accused of these murders, Wyatt and Josie fled Arizona to Colorado.
 They made the rounds of western mining camps over the next few years.
-They turned up in Coeur d' Alene, Idaho and in 1886, settled briefly in booming San Diego, where Wyatt gambled and invested in real estate and saloons.
+They turned up in Coeur d' Alene, Idaho and in 1886 settled briefly in booming San Diego, where Wyatt gambled and invested in real estate and saloons.

 In 1897 Wyatt and Josie headed for Nome, Alaska where they operated a saloon during the height of the Alaska Gold Rush.
 They returned to the states in 1901 with an estimated $80,000 and immediately headed for the gold strike in Tonopah, Nevada, where saloon, gambling and mining interests once again proved profitable.

 Thereafter, Wyatt took up prospecting in earnest, staking claims just outside Death Valley and elsewhere in the Mojave Desert.
 In 1906 he discovered several veins that contained gold and copper near Vidal, California on the Colorado River and filed numerous claims at the base of the Whipple Mountains.

 Wyatt spent the winters of his final years working these claims in the Mojave Desert and living with Josie in their Vidal cottage.
 He and Josie summered in Los Angeles, where they befriended early Hollywood actors and lived off real estate and mining investments.